Banana Chocolate Oat Cookies – Using Brown Bananas

 Also Read: Chocolate Banana Avocado Pudding, Banana Apple Kale Smoothie, Apple Pie Overnight Oats

-These banana chocolate oat cookies are made of mashed ripe bananas (see alternatives below) that hold together oats and chocolate chips.
-I’ve also added ground flax for fibre, brown sugar for added sweetness and cinnamon for flavor, but really these are optional.
+I’ve also added ground flax for fibre and cinnamon for flavour, but really these are optional.
+If you have a sweet tooth, you can add 2 Tbsp brown sugar.
 Amazing for a cookie, right?!
 It’s not that we don’t enjoy regular chocolate chip cookies, it’s just nice to have something different.
 And it’s nice to have a gluten free, dairy free, vegan snack option for friends and family.

 Remember, oats are naturally gluten free, but they may be cross contaminated if made in a factory that also processes other grains, so check your package to ensure they’re gluten free.
 And check your chocolate chips to ensure your cookies are dairy free and vegan.
 Luckily there are more and more options available in regular grocery stores.

-These cookies have become one of our favorite go to recipe when we have soft brown bananas on the fruit tray or a collection of brown bananas in the freezer.
+These cookies have become one of our favourite go to recipe when we have soft brown bananas on the fruit tray or a collection of brown bananas in the freezer.
 They’re much easier and quicker to make than banana loaf and provide a great snack or even breakfast on the go.

 Sometimes, I like to add extra nuts and seeds like sunflower seeds or walnuts.
 But my kids tell me they prefer the original version with just oats.
 They said adding “all those other things” makes it more like a granola bar and less like a cookie – and sometimes they just want a cookie.
 Fair enough, I’ll keep them as banana chocolate oat cookies – with ground flax seed.